limine-bootloader/limine/README.md

 ### What is Limine?

-Limine is an advanced x86/x86_64 BIOS Bootloader which supports *modern* PC features such as Long Mode, 5-level paging, and SMP (multicore), to name a few.
+Limine is an advanced x86/x86_64 BIOS/UEFI Bootloader which supports *modern* PC features such as Long Mode, 5-level paging, and SMP (multicore), to name a few.

 ### Limine's boot menu